uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 5. The :code:`pull()` method shall avoid data copy and conversion when it is possible to return the pointer to the memory block in the table.
-This is applicable for cases such as when the :capterm:`data format` and :capterm:`data types <data type>` of the data within the table and :capterm:`data format`, :capterm:`data type` for the access are the same.
+This is applicable for cases such as when the :capterm:`data format` and :capterm:`data types <data type>` of the data within the table are the same as the :capterm:`data format` and :capterm:`data type` for the access.

 .. _accessor_types: